-James E. Powers, DO, FACEP, FAAEM, joined CUSOM as the Associate Dean for Clinical Integration and a Professor of Emergency Medicine in October 2015 and is currently serving as CUSOM’s Interim Dean and Chief Academic Officer.
+James E. Powers, DO, FACEP, FAAEM, joined CUSOM as the Associate Dean for Clinical Integration and a Professor of Emergency Medicine in October 2015.

 A 1992 magna cum laude graduate with a B.S. in Finance from Virginia Tech, his passion for medicine developed while serving as a volunteer EMT on the Virginia Tech Rescue Squad.
 Following graduation, he continued his EMS studies obtaining certification as a National Registered Paramedic along with instructor certifications in Advanced Cardiac Life Support, Pediatric Advanced Life Support, Basic Trauma Life Support, and Basic Life Support.

 While completing his pre-medical courses at Old Dominion University, Dr. Powers worked as a full-time Instructor of Emergency Medical Technology at Tidewater Community College where he taught a number of advanced life support classes including a specially designed accelerated paramedic program for U.S. Special Forces Operators including Army Rangers, USAF Pararescue and Navy Seals.
 During this time, he also served as a paramedic and field training officer with the VA Beach Rescue Squad and as a Tactical Paramedic with the Virginia Beach Police Department SWAT Team.